 5 year fixed mortgages

-What is a 5 year fixed rate mortgage?
-And how do you find the best 5 year fixed mortgage?
+Compare our best 5 year fixed mortgages.
+Discover: what is a 5 year fixed rate mortgage, and how do you find the best 5 year fixed mortgage?

 What is a 5 year fixed rate mortgage?

-It can be tempting to choose a 5 year fixed rate as you can be sure your mortgage payments will stay the same for 5 years.
+Choosing a 5 year fixed rate means you can be sure your mortgage payments will stay the same for 5 years.

 However, this could still end up being more expensive than opting for a shorter fixed term or a variable rate mortgage.